learn-co-curriculum/ruby-objects-has-many-readme/README.md

 jay_z.songs << ninetynine_problems
 ```

 So now we end up with duplicate data.
-While this isn't so bad right now with just Songs and Artists, this can quickly get out of hand.
-Think about it, now if you want to remove the song `ninetynine_problems` from your library (or you `@@all` array in the Song class), you have to _also_ know to go remove it from Jay Z's `@songs` instance variable.
+Every time an artist gets a new song, we have to write this information in two places, on the song AND on the artist.
+Think about it, now if you want to remove the song `ninetynine_problems` from your library, you have to _also_ know to go remove it from Jay Z's `@songs` instance variable.
 There must be a better way!

 I know!
 An artist could _search_ through all the songs to find the songs that belong to them!
 This way, we would only have to store each song with an instance variable `@artist` set equal to the artist object.